Assessment and Grading Policy

 • Have the basic facts been covered?

-• Have the central issues been recognised and addressed?
+• Have the central issues been recognized and addressed?

 • Has a clear and logical argument/discussion been developed?